nishatislam04/nextjs-boiler/README.md

-## 🚀 Start Your Next.js Project from Scratch
+## 🚀 Start Next.js Project from Scratch

 Head over to the Notion page below to learn how to set up a **Next.js application** from scratch using:
 - **Docker**